-Merlot Wine: Your Complete Guide to This Versatile Varietal
+Merlot Wine: Your Complete Guide to Merlot's Flavor Profile

-Merlot Wine: Your Complete Guide to This Versatile Varietal
+Merlot Wine: Your Complete Guide to Merlot's Flavor Profile

 When it comes to easy-drinking red wines, it doesn't get more popular than Merlot.
 Never mind the disparaging remarks Paul Giamatti's character made about Merlot in the 2004 Academy Award-winning movie "Sideways."
 This dry and fruity red wine is here to stay, and wine drinkers worldwide are loving it.
 Sure, Cabernet Sauvignon may be the top choice in the United States, but Merlot continues to hold its own as a go-to vino for just about any occasion — from a night in with friends to a special celebration.